 The following Medical Schools typically use panel interviews:

-For 2023 entry, some Medical Schools will continue to conduct their panel interviews online, while some will return to in-person interviews at the university.
+For 2025 entry, most Medical Schools will continue to conduct their panel interviews online, while some will return to in-person interviews at the university.
 When you receive an invitation to interview, check the details carefully.

 If your panel interview is going to be online, you can find out more in our guide to online interviews.